 - Healthier.
 Unlike red meat, chicken is a lean protein option.
 These kebabs are high in protein and low in calories.

 - Versatile.
 Eat it as dinner one night, then roll it in a wrap for an instant chicken kabab roll for lunch.
-For a low-carb meal, eat it with a big salad, like my kale salad or Kachumbar.
+For a low-carb meal, pair it with a large salad, such as my Winter Kale Salad or Kachumbar.

 What is in chicken seekh kebab?

 Other than perhaps ground chicken thighs, you’ll likely have all the ingredients in your pantry.
-As for the ground chicken, if you have boneless, skinless chicken thighs, you can always grind them in your food processor at home.
+As for the ground chicken, if you have boneless, skinless chicken thighs, you can grind them at home in your food processor.
 And although I prefer thighs, you can use chicken breast if that’s what you have on hand.

 Ground chicken thighs: You can use chicken breast if you wish, but I have found that the fattier thigh meat keeps these chicken kebabs moist and juicy.